by William Kiraly

 “You think I like cigar smoke?”
 She asked incredulously, pulling the cheroot out of her mouth.
 “Cigars and I have a really spotty history.”

-“Oh, I know you hate it and you really hate it when Bill has cigars but I’m not courting you any more.
+“Oh, I know you hate it, and you really hate it when Bill has cigars, but I’m not courting you any more.
 You already made your deal.
 I just like to come and visit and check on you and make sure you are enjoying my gifts.”
 He looked down and moved some chips.
-“I’ll see your 10 and raise you fifty.”
+“I’ll see your ten and raise you fifty.”

-Hillary looked down at her cards, knowing she had two pair, queen high.
-“See your fifty and raise you another”
+Hillary looked down at her cards, seeing she had two pair, queen high.
+“See your fifty and raise you another.”

 They played another hand in silence–other than the sound of her eating and the sucking noise he made with his new cigar.